 Annalise was cursed at birth by the Fate Spinner, and she wears her curse as a black mark on her oversized left hand, which occasionally shoots fire.
 Her parents are loving, but others in her town are cruel and blame her for every misfortune, leaving her anxious and dependent on strategies like counting to calm herself.
 Finally, Annalise decides that she has to rid herself of the curse: no matter how anxious she feels, she'll have to enter the Labyrinth of Fate and Dreams to defeat the Fate Spinner.
 Author K. A. Reynolds draws on her own experiences to capture the inner world of someone with anxiety and PTSD in this magical and empathetic examination of mental health, self-confidence, and the power of taking charge of your fate.

-12-year-old Willa knows that she and her brothers have to escape their father.
+12-year-old Willa knows that she and her brothers have to escape their abusive father.
 Five years ago, he took the family to the wilds of Alaska to live off the land and off the grid after Willa's mother died.
-But each year, they've struggled a little bit more to get enough to eat over the winter — and each year, her father has sunk deeper into alcoholism and abuse.
+But each year, they've struggled a little bit more to get enough to eat over the winter and, each year, her father has sunk deeper into alcoholism and abuse.
 When her father goes hunting by himself, Willa convinces her brothers to travel down the river to Fort Yukon to call their aunt for help.
 But the trip is dangerous, and their father is on their tail...
-This character-driven, suspenseful survival story showcases a determined Mighty Girl who believes in a better life.
+This character-driven, suspenseful survival story stars a Mighty Girl determined to seek out a better life.